-

 - QUOTE: "PICASSO ENGRAVER

-engravings and lithographs by the artist, consisting of some 1,500 prints.
+collection of engravings and lithographs by the artist, consisting of

-for a brief biography], one of the people responsible for the existence
+[click here for a brief biography], one of the people responsible for

-of our museum.
-Picasso himself donated an important part of the collection
+the existence of our museum.
+Picasso himself donated an important part

-when he paid tribute to Sabartés at the time of the latter's death,
+of the collection when he paid tribute to Sabartés at the time of the

 -